Siebel Sailors Program Information

 The Siebel Sailors Program is “for everyone!”
-Everyone, that is, between the ages of 9 and 13 (for the March of 2020).
+Everyone, that is, between the ages of 9 and 13.
 The ideal weight range for this two-person boat is 160 lbs - 260 lbs, and The DSC is looking to recruit youth who love sailing.

 The DSC is committed to diversity and inclusion within the Siebel Sailors Program.
 The DSC wants to include youth from the following sailing backgrounds: Summer Camp; Bay Brook EMS; Wolfe Street Academy; Francis Scott Key EMS; Thomas Johnson EMS; Federal Hill Prep Academy; the Bridges Program; and STEMMA, to name a few.

-For those youth who do not have the time nor the desire to be a part of the Siebel Sailors program “team,” the RS Fevas will still be available for use by DSC members and youth on Wednesday evenings during the summer and may also be available for use during other times, as well.
-Furthermore, youth who are not initially accepted on the team are not necessarily going to be excluded from the team in the long run.
+Youth who are not initially accepted on the team are not necessarily going to be excluded from the team in the long run.
 This is a new process for The DSC and for US Sailing.
-The DSC is launching a youth membership to engage youth and their parents who want to sail and powerboat during the youth sailing Wednesday summer evenings.
-It is The DSC’s goal to enable and allow youth sailors to become full-fledged skippers with skipper access to the entire fleet of boats and to provide families with a fun, inclusive environment to enjoy the water together.
-For more information on Youth Membership, check out our Youth Membership FAQ page.
+The DSC is launching a youth membership to engage youth and their parents who want to out on the water at same time, in a sailboat or a motorboat!
+It is the DSC’s goal to enable and allow youth sailors to become full-fledged skippers, with skipper access to the entire fleet of boats, and to provide families with a fun, inclusive environment to enjoy the water together.

 Capsizing in the Baltimore Harbor

-The Siebel Sailors Program boats are CAPSIZABLE.
+The Siebel Sailors Program boats are CAPSIZABLE, meaning they can tip over.
 We want to minimize the amount of time sailors spend in the water, but the RS Feva boats will occasionally capsize and the sailors will end up in the water.
-If there is a substantial rainfall before or during practice, practice will be conducted on non-capsizable boats such as the Access Dinghies or the J/22 keelboats.
+If there is a substantial rainfall before or during practice, practice will be conducted on non-capsizable boats such as the Access Dinghies or Keelboats.
 Above all, we want to make sure our Siebel Sailors remain SAFE and we want them to have a great time!
-The DSC will be partnering with local pools to run capsizing practice in pools, as well as to encourage comfort in the water and with life jackets.
+The DSC will be partnering with local pools to have water comfort lessons and run capsizing practice in pools while wearing lifejackets!

 Siebel Sailors parents will be responsible for helping keep our kids healthy if when they do (inevitably) fall in the Harbor.
 Blue Water Baltimore and The Downtown Sailing Center have partnered together to improve recreational water access while minimizing the health risk to boaters.

-For more information about the Siebel Sailors Program, email John O'Riordan, Fleet and Membership Director: John@downtownsailing.org
+For more information about the Siebel Sailors Program, email our Siebel Sailors Program Assistant Coach, at email@example.com